Debug traffic flows with cloud endpoints and custom responses

 Here’s a secret straight from how we demo ngrok’s Traffic Policy with customers: You can use custom responses to experiment with and learn about Traffic Policy rules faster in a simple environment.

-Almost like a devenv for Traffic Policy itself.
+Almost like a developer environment for Traffic Policy itself.

 How the custom-response action works